The Gargano, the Spur of Italy, is one of the most beautiful promontories to be discovered by motorbike. Itinerary from Manfredonia to Vieste.

 The Gargano on the table

-Another point of historical interest in Vieste is certainly the Piazzetta Petrone.
+Another point of historical interest in Vieste is certainly the Petrone Square.
 A terrace overlooking the sea, a unique view, a small square with a timeless charm.
 Enjoy a dinner here with local specialties, such as orecchiette with tomato and cacioricotta and turnip greens, strascinati with salted anchovies and breadcrumbs, troccoli with chickpeas, cavatelli with squid, stuffed aubergines and peppers, artichokes stuffed with fresh peas, mozzarella panzerotti.
 If you don't know that wine choose, the San Severo in its variants it is perfect to accompany the typical Garganica cuisine.